tonymisic/lightweight_video_annotator/README.md

-# Lightweight Video Annotator for Labelling Key Frames of Actions.
+# Lightweight Video Annotator for Labelling Key Frames of Actions
 Made with python and associated libraries
 ## Installation
  - Download zip from this repository